frederic-perez/AmE-dictionary/data/idioms.md

 __(someone’s) native soil__ The country or geographical area in which someone was born or raised. _Though I’ve spent most of my adult life in London, it’s always nice to return to my native soil of Shanghai, if even for just a few days._
 __(someone) (just) doesn’t know when to quit__ Someone would be better off not doing something or acting a certain way because it is or may become destructive, counterproductive, futile, or undesirable.
 __(something) won’t get (someone) anywhere__ Something, typically a certain behavior, will not help someone progress or succeed in any way.
+__(still) going strong__ Continuing to be healthy, successful, or function properly. _Smartphones are designed to become obsolete, but my old flip phone from 2004 is still going strong._
 __(the good) Lord willing and the creek don’t rise__ (rural) If all goes as it should; if everything goes well. _We’ve had a lot of delays, but Lord willing and the creek don’t rise, we should have the house finished before winter._
 __(the) man/woman of the hour__ A person currently being celebrated, honored, or admired by others, especially for a recent victory, accomplishment, or other cause for celebration. _Janet was woman of the hour at the office after securing the biggest customer their business had ever had._
 __(the) next thing (one) knows__ All of a sudden; out of nowhere; without warning. _I was standing in line, minding my own business, when the next thing I know, a gunman runs into the bank and starts screaming at us to get on the ground!_